 - Whisk the nut milk, cocoa powder and vanilla extract in a medium bowl until smooth.
 Stir in sugar, almond meal, flour, baking soda, and salt until everything is well combined.

 - Add the coconut oil and cider vinegar and stir until the batter is smooth.
-You should have a pretty fluidly batter.
+You should have a pretty runny batter.

 - Make the peanut butter filling: put the peanut butter in a small bowl with the coconut oil, maple syrup and salt, and mix until smooth.